koervcor/SEL_CD/README.md

 + The model on OpenSARShip is [OpenSARShip_50.pth](https://pan.baidu.com/s/1amXFM55tmYJwJyfGY6RYQQ). 提取码：83op

-You could download them and put them in in `./chkpt` folder for evaluation.
+You could download them and put them in `./chkpt` folder for evaluation.

 ```
 python test.py --dataset [MSTAR | OpenSARShip]